cosmos/iavl/docs/architecture/adr-001-node-key-refactoring.md

 	key           []byte
 	value         []byte
-	hash          []byte    // keep this field in the storage nodeKey       int64     // new field, use as a node key leftNodeKey   int64     // new field, need to store in the storage rightNodeKey  int64     // new field, need to store in the storage version       int64
+	hash          []byte    // keep this field in the storage nonce         int64     // new field, the sequenced integer ID within the specific version leftNodeKey   int64     // new field, need to store in the storage rightNodeKey  int64     // new field, need to store in the storage version       int64
 	size          int64
 	leftNode      *Node
 	rightNode     *Node